KatieFish/UG_research_COVID_module/README.md

 ## Update the repo before activities 2 and 3.
 I'm going to keep adding to the repo here, so you'll need to update your folder with my changes.
 `cd` *no matter where you were, this will take you back to your home directory*
-`cd Desktop` *we're moving to our desktop, which is where we're going to store all of the data*
+`cd Desktop/UG_research_COVID_module` *we're moving to our desktop, which is where we're going to store all of the data*
 `git pull` *this command pulls all of the changes I made and updates your version*

 ## Download and install software.